ajgon/opsworks_ruby/docs/attributes.md

       work with this configuration very well.
 If your application needs a support for those browsers, set this parameter to `true`.

+- `app['webserver']['port']`
+    - **Default** `80`
+    - The port on which the webserver should listen for HTTP requests.

+- `app['webserver']['ssl_port']`
+    - **Default** `443`
+    - The port on which the webserver should listen for HTTPs requests, if SSL requests are enabled.
+      Note that SSL itself is controlled by the `app['enable_ssl']` setting in Opsworks.

+- `app['webserver']['site_config_template']`
+    - **Default** `appserver.apache2.conf.erb` or `appserver.nginx.conf.erb`
+    - The name of the cookbook template that should be used to generate per-app configuration stanzas (known as a "site" in apache and nginx configuration parlance).
+Useful in situations where inserting an `extra_config` text section doesn't provide enough flexibility to customize your per-app webserver configuration stanza to your liking.
+    - Note that when you use a custom site configuration template, you can also choose to define `extra_config` as any data structure (e.g., Hash or even nested Hash) to be interpreted by your custom template.
+This provides somewhat unlimited flexibility to configure the webserver app configuration however you see fit.

+- `app['webserver']['site_config_template_cookbook']`
+    - **Default** `opsworks_ruby`
+    - The name of the cookbook in which the site configuration template can be found.
+If you override `app['webserver']['site_config_template']` to use a site configuration template from your own cookbook, you'll need to override this setting as well to ensure that the opsworks_ruby cookbook looks for the specified template in your cookbook.

+- `app['webserver']['logrotate_name']`
+    - **Type:** string
+    - **Default:** Depends on adapter-specific behaviors
+    - The name of the logrotate_app resource, and generated configuration file, for the specified app webserver logrotate configuration.
+    - Unlike other logrotate attributes, this attribute can only be set or overridden at a the app webserver level;
+      there are no app-wide or global settings beyond those provided by the webserver library

+- `app['webserver']['logrotate_log_paths']`
+    - **Type:** Array
+    - **Default:** Depends on adapter-specific behaviors
+    - Which log file(s) should be backed up via logrotate.
+If this parameter evaluates to an empty array, no logs will be backed up for the specified app webserver.
+    - Unlike other logrotate attributes, this attribute can only be set or overridden at a the app webserver level;
+      there are no app-wide or global settings beyond those provided by the webserver library

 #### apache

 - `app['webserver']['extra_config']`
-    - Raw Apache2 configuration, which will be inserted into `<Virtualhost *:80>` section of the application.
+    - Raw Apache2 configuration, which will be inserted into `<Virtualhost *:80>` (or other port, if specified) section of the application.

 - `app['webserver']['extra_config_ssl']`
-    - Raw Apache2 configuration, which will be inserted into `<Virtualhost *:443>` section of the application.
+    - Raw Apache2 configuration, which will be inserted into `<Virtualhost *:443>` (or other port, if specified for SSL) section of the application.
 If set to `true`, the `extra_config` will be copied.

 - [`app['webserver']['limit_request_body']`](https://httpd.apache.org/docs/2.4/mod/core.html#limitrequestbody)
     - **Default**: `1048576`